Jonathan Jarvis: Directorship

 Jarvis was serving as regional director for the Pacific West Region when, on July 10, 2009, President Barack Obama nominated Jarvis for the directorship following the resignation of Mary A. Bomar on January 20, 2009, the day of President Obama's inauguration.
 A career civil servant, Jarvis had been with the service for over 30 years.

+He was confirmed by the United States Senate on September 25, 2009, and served until his retirement on January 3, 2017.

 Jarvis wrote in 2010 that climate change is "fundamentally the greatest threat to the integrity of our national parks that we have ever experienced."

 In 2013, Jarvis unveiled new guidelines for healthier food at national parks.
 In 2014, Jarvis banned the flying of drones over national parks.
 Jarvis pledged to remove Confederate flag merchandise from park bookstores and gift shops in 2015 after the massacre of nine black people by a white gunman at a church in Charleston, South Carolina.
 In 2015, Jarvis signed an agreement for a new Manhattan Project National Historical Park at the historic nuclear reactor in Hanford, Washington.
 In 2016, the Park Service under Jarvis unveiled the Stonewall National Monument in New York City, commemorating the Stonewall Riots for gay rights.

 In his time as Park Service director, Jarvis faced criticism from Congress and watchdog organizations, claiming his oversight of the service failed to address a culture of sexual harassment, bullying, and park mismanagement.
 In 2016, he was reprimanded for violating ethics standards after publishing an unauthorized book with a nonprofit group that operated stores in national parks.

 Jarvis retired from his position on January 3, 2017.
 He was immediately succeeded by Michael T. Reynolds, who was appointed as acting director.